NCSU GIS 714:

 bjobs

-Once it runs, check the error output for progress messages from GRASS GIS.
+Once it runs, check the error output for progress messages from GRASS.

 less neighbors_err